endoflife-date/endoflife.date/products/mxlinux.md

 There are several releases of MX Linux supported concurrently.
 These typically follow Debian's periods of active development and extended long-term support, which provides security patches to a limited set of packages.
 Often this equates to ~2 years of active support and 2 years of long-term security patch support.

-While MX Linux includes systemd installed by default, the traditional SysVinit is configured to serve as the init daemon.
-This coexistence is fostered by the "systemd-shim" package, which was formerly developed by Debian that the MX developers now maintain.
 MX offers releases supporting x86 32-bit PAE (i686-compatible) processors, x86 64-bit processors, and the Raspberry Pi's 32-bit armhf architecture.
-Like [antiX](https://antixlinux.com) MX Linux features many custom-developed tools.
-These assist with tasks such as package management, bootloader configuration, and persistent bootable media creation making MX Linux a great choice for both live boot and disk installations.